SamuSonoIo/SamuSonoIo/README.md

-# Samuele D'Amico — Full Stack Developer
+# Samuele D'amico — Full Stack Developer

 I'm a full stack developer from Italy, working on multiple Web Apps and some personal projects from time to time.